NCAR/ncar-spack/README.md

 setlocal shiftwidth=2
 setlocal tabstop=2
 ```

+The `clean_bash` script modifies your shell prompt to indicate that you are in a clean shell session.
+You can further customize the prompt by exporting `$NCAR_SPACK_PROMPT` in your environment before invoking `clean_bash`.

 #### Using a Custom Spack Install
 When testing Spack updates and/or debugging, it can be useful to use a non-default Spack installation.
 The clean_bash script can initialize a custom version instead of the one set in your startup files using the following environment setting:
 ```